 If there is some reason why the insurance carrier will not give you a fair payout, you can file a lawsuit and take the case to trial.
 This may prolong the time it takes for you to potentially recover compensation.

-Under Florida Statutes § 95.11, Florida law gives accident victims a general four-year statute of limitations to file a personal injury lawsuit and two years to file a wrongful death lawsuit.
+Each state’s statute of limitations gives accident victims a general deadline by which to file a personal injury lawsuit or a wrongful death lawsuit.
 If you allow this legal time limit to expire before you take action, your lawsuit could be dismissed.

 Distasio Law Firm May Be Able to Help You

-If you were injured in a truck accident in the Tampa Bay area or anywhere else in Florida, Distasio Law Firm may be able to help you pursue compensation.
+If you were injured in a truck accident, Distasio Law Firm may be able to help you pursue compensation.
 We offer free case evaluations for truck accident victims.
 Reach out to us as soon as you can after your accident injuries begin to heal, and we may be able to help you understand how long your truck accident claim could take to settle.